relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR18] RIP_Heap_Analytics_Investigation.md

 In heapanalytics.com, once events are autocaptured it is very handy to use them to create defined events whose are human readable and can be used to create charts for future analysis.
 There is a plenty of charts that can be created very easily starting from total value of events through Average per user to more sophisticated charts.
 There are also many template charts.

-Once charts are defined they can be used to create dashboard whose are actually final step to start user interraction analysis.
+Once charts are defined they can be used to create dashboards whose are actually final step to start user interraction analysis.

 Detailed information:
 https://help.heap.io/category/charts/